-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILITIES AND SERVICES Educational and Cultural Facilities The project would not result in any change to regional or local area educational and cultural facilities or increase demand for them.

-Commercial Facilities 2 The agricultural activity of the project property will improve.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FA CILITIES A ND SERVICES Educational and Cultural Facilities The project would not result in any change to regional or local area educational and cultural facilities or increase demand for them.
+Commercial Facilities The agricultural activity of the project property will improve.
 Other commercial facilities would not be impacted by the proposed project.

 Health Care and Social Services 2 Health care and social services facilities would not be impacted by the proposed project.
 The project would not increase demand for health care and social services facilities.
-Solid Waste Disposal / Recycling 2 Waste vegetation from clearing activities will either be composted on site or at regional composting centers.
-Soil from grading would be recycled on the farm as fill.
-Left over construction materials that could be reused on the farm (e.g., piping, structural materials, greenhouse covering fabrics) would be stored for later use.
-The remaining construction solid waste materials would be collected for transport to the local landfill.
-The amount of impact of solid waste resulting from the construction of the proposed project would be minor.
-During operations, the products and by-products would be agricultural, which waste would be biodegradable.
-Wastewater / Sanitary Sewers 2 The proposed project site includes an existing bathroom facility.
+Solid Waste Disposal / Recycling 2 Minor solid waste construction debris materials would result from the proposed project.
+Solid waste could be recycled on the farm as fill.
+Wastewater / Sanitary Sewers 2 The project consists of the construction of two new greenhouses and does not include any new wastewater or sewage facilities.
 Current farm conditions would remain unchanged.
-Water Supply 2 Applicant has access to a water supply from the local utility with auxiliary water storage tanks.
-The proposed project will include installation of a new well and would have no impact on area water usage.
+Water Supply 2 Applicant has access to a water supply.
+The proposed project will have minor impact on water usage.
 Public Safety - Police, Fire and Emergency Medical 2 The proposed project would not create any new demand for emergency or health services.
 Parks, Open Space and Recreation 2 The proposed project would not create or destroy any new parks, open space, or recreational activities.
 It also would not increase use of those facilities.
 Transportation and Accessibility 2 The proposed project would not involve the creation of new roads nor any increase in long-term traffic on existing roads.
 There would be some minor use of the existing road during construction.
 All residents and businesses would retain access to their properties during and after the project.

-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project will be situated on previous agricultural property and will have no impact to unique natural features or water resources.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The proposed project will be situated on land previously used for agricultural purposes and will have no impact to unique natural features or water resources.

 Vegetation, Wildlife 2 The proposed project will occur on land previously used for agricultural purposes and will continue in that capacity.
 The proposed project will have no impact on vegetation and wildlife.
 Climate Change 2 There will be no impact to the climate as a result of this project as land use does not change.
-The project site is already cleared of dense vegetation and is covered with grass.
-The new greenhouse would grow vegetation.
-There would be no change in the amount of vegetative area, thus no change in the amount of carbon dioxide exchange.
+The project site was used for the cultivation of breadfruit.
+Plants would be grown in the new greenhouses.

-Additional Studies Performed: None required
+Additional Studies Performed: None